exoclime/HELIOS-K/Documentation.md

 The following input files must be provided:

- * Line list files from HITRAN in ASCII format.
-For example the "01_hit12.par" file for H2O
+ * Line list files from HITRAN or HITEMP in ASCII format.
+For example for H20 the "01_hit12.par" file from HITRAN, or all the files "01_00000-00050_HITEMP2010.par" to "01_11000-30000_HITEMP2010.par" from HITEMP.
+These must be stored at the location, specified with the "pathToData" argument.
  * "q.dat" file containing line by line for each Isotopologue the Chebychev  coefficinets for the partition function.
 The number of coefficients must correspond to the value "NCheb" in the define.h file
  * The file "ISO.h" must contain the specifications for each Molecule: